Allen-Feng-04/Advice_Generator/README.md

 I usually write the raw code myself and ask OPENAI to then polish it.
 For this project, the AI made the following additions to my code:

--All the error handling such as try/catch(error) -Formatting
+- All the error handling such as try/catch(error)
+- Formatting
--
+- Y